 - Facilitate and support the development of physician-scientists to advance glaucoma research.

 About Shaffer Grants

 Shaffer Grants are 1-year grants awarded in the amount of $40,000.
-Researchers interested in applying for a Shaffer Grant can submit an online Preliminary Proposal Form.
-(Preliminary Proposals are accepted from June 1 to July 31 annually).
+Researchers interested in applying for a Shaffer Grant can submit an online Preliminary Proposal Form here.
+This link will be active from June 1 until July 31.

 Glaucoma Research Foundation (GRF) does not accept unsolicited grant applications.
 Applications mailed to our office will not be reviewed or returned.

 Preliminary Proposals are reviewed by our Scientific Advisory Committee.
 Applicants are notified via email about the status of their proposals in early September.
 Authors of proposals deemed to have scientific merit will receive an email with instructions for completing and submitting our full online grant application, which will be due before noon of September 30 Pacific Time.